modal.App

 some_modal_function.remote()

-Note that you cannot invoke this in global scope of a file where you have Modal functions or Classes, since that would run the block when the function or class is imported in your containers as well.
-If you want to run it as your entrypoint, consider wrapping it:
+Note that you should not invoke this in global scope of a file where you have Modal Functions or Classes defined, since that would run the block when the Function or Cls is imported in your containers as well.
+If you want to run it as your entrypoint, consider protecting it:

 if __name__ == "__main__":